TUdby/RSA-Educational/README.md

 </p>

 As complicated as it was to get here, the coding process is extremely simple, so lets look at some code.
-We get the go, pass through delta, conduct the decryption algorithm, then pass through delta inverse.
+We get the key, pass through delta, conduct the decryption algorithm, then pass through delta inverse.
 That's it.

 <p align="center">